TechonVS/Peawio-Minion-Calculator/README.md

 ## License

-This project is licensed under the GPL-3.0
+This project is licensed under the BY-NC-ND 4.0.
+Last updated on December 21, 2024.